Damian Terriquez: Politics

-Damian is a Democrat and began working with the Biden/Harris 2024 campaign as an entertainment surrogate starting in May 2024 in lead up to the 2024 presidential election.
+Terriquez is a Democrat and began working with the Biden/Harris 2024 campaign as an entertainment surrogate starting in May 2024 in lead up to the 2024 presidential election.
 Since then they have met with Vice President Kamala Harris, President Joe Biden and President Barack Obama.
-Damian was also seen attending the 25th Annual DNC LGBT Fundraiser in New York City in June 2024 with other high profile democrats.
-On their tour with the campaign Damian has hosted town halls in California and kickstarting Biden/Harris events in battleground states including Pennsylvania, Nevada, Arizona and North Carolina.
-When President Biden dropped out of the 2024 presidential campaign, Damian stayed on as an entertainment surrogate for Vice President Harris' Harris 2024 campaign.
+Terriquez was also seen attending the 25th Annual DNC LGBT Fundraiser in New York City in June 2024 with other high profile democrats.
+On their tour with the campaign Terriquez has hosted town halls in California and kickstarting Biden/Harris events in battleground states including Pennsylvania, Nevada, Arizona and North Carolina.
+When Biden dropped out of the 2024 presidential campaign, Terriquez stayed on as an entertainment surrogate for Harris's 2024 campaign.

 Personal life

-Damian is gay and non-binary, using both he/him and they/them pronouns.
+Terriquez is gay and non-binary, using both he/him and they/them pronouns.
 They have been in a long term relationship with partner and fiancé Luke Lowrey.